Tephrocactus articulatus (Otto) Backeb.

 Opuntia articulata, Cereus articulatus

-Tephrocactus articulatus is a variable cactus that forms small, somewhat messy tufts of branched, erect, or prostrate stems created by a sequence of spherical, oval, or almost conical segments.
+Tephrocactus articulatus is a variable cactus that forms small, somewhat messy tufts of branched, erect or prostrate stems created by spherical, oval, or almost conical segments.
 It usually grows up to 12 inches (30 cm) tall.
 The stem segments are up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) in diameter.
-They have a grey epidermis and tubercles, initially evident, spirally placed, with small areoles, almost round, woolly, with several brown glochids.
-Flowers are bell-shaped, white with a yellow center, up to 2 inches (5 cm) long and up to 1.6 inches (4 cm) in diameter.
+They have a grey epidermis and tubercles, initially evident, spirally placed, with small, almost round, woolly areoles with several brown glochids.
+Flowers are bell-shaped, white with a yellow center, up to 2 inches (5 cm) long, and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zone 8b to 10b: from 15 °F (−9.4 °C) to 40 °F (+4.4 °C).